 What I did in 2016 (5 countries and 30,000 miles, including Peru, USA, Canada, Ireland, and Ecuador)

-Financial Case Studies – My newest series, profiling fellow full-time travelers and the careers that allow them to live and work on the road.
+Financial Case Studies – This amazing series profiles fellow full-time travelers and the careers that allow them to live and work on the road.
 In this series, they bear all – including their income and expenses!